 To do this the rest of your body needs to be totally relaxed.

-Also, where does this energy actually come from, and can you centre it so that it is ready to move to wherever it is needed?
+Also, where does this energy actually come from, and can you center it so that it is ready to move to wherever it is needed?

-Some people talk about chi energy and how it can be centred and controlled.
+Some people talk about chi energy and how it can be centered and controlled.
 Is that the case?